wamp-proto/wamp-proto/spec/README.md

 *Brokers* route events incoming from *Publishers* to *Subscribers* subscribed to the topic published to.

 ### Decoupling

 *Dealers* are responsible for call routing decoupling *Callers* from *Callees*, whereas *Brokers* are responsible for event routing decoupling *Publishers* from *Subscribers*.

 ### Symmetry

 It's important to note that though the establishment of a transport connection might have a inherent asymmetry (like a *client* establishes a TCP and WebSocket connection to a *server*), WAMP itself is designed to be fully symmetric.
 After the transport has been established, both peers are equal in principle.

 ### Peers with multiple Roles

 Peers might implement more than one role: e.g. a peer might act as *Caller*, *Publisher* and *Subscriber* at the same time.
 Another peer might act as both a *Broker* and a *Dealer*.
 And a *Dealer* might also act as a *Callee*.
 With the latter, a peer might "route" an incoming call directly to an implementing endpoint within the same program (and hence no actual messaging over a transport is happening).

+## URIs

+WAMP needs to identify *persistent* resources like:

+  * Topics
+  * Procedures
+  * Errors

+These are identified in WAMP using *Uniform Resource Identifiers* (URIs) that MUST BE UTF-8 encoded Unicode strings.

+*Examples*

+	com.myapp.mytopic1
+	com.myapp.myprocedure1
+	com.myapp.mymodule.somerror

+The URIs are understood to form a global, hierarchical namespace for WAMP.
+To avoid resource naming conflicts, we follow the package naming convention from Java where URIs SHOULD begin with (reversed) domain names owned by the organization defining the URI.

+URI components (the parts between between `.`) MUST NOT contain `.` and MUST NOT be empty (zero-length strings).

+> We cannot allow `.` in component strings, since `.` is used to separate components, and WAMP associates semantics with resource hierarchies such as in pattern based subscriptions.
+We cannot allow empty (zero-length) strings as components, since this has special meaning to denote wildcard components with pattern-based subscriptions.
+>

+URI components SHOULD match the regular expression `[a-z][a-z0-9_]*` (that is start with a letter, followed by zero or more letters, digits or `_`).

+> Following the suggested regular expression will make URI components valid identifiers in most languages (modulo language keywords) and the use of lower-case only will make those identifiers unique in languages that have case-insensitive identifiers.
+Following this suggestion can allow implementations to map topics and procedures to the language enviroment in a transparent way.

+Further, application URIs MUST NOT use `wamp` as a first URI component, since this is reserved for URIs predefined with the WAMP protocol itself.

+## IDs

+WAMP needs to identify *ephemeral* "things" like:

+ * Requests
+ * Subscriptions
+ * Registrations

+These are identified in WAMP using IDs that are (positive) integers between (inclusive) `0` and `2^53` (`9007199254740992L`) and which MUST BE drawn *randomly* from a *uniform distribution* over the specified range.

+> The reason to choose the specific upper bound is that `2^53` is the largest integer such that this integer and *all* (positive) smaller integers can be represented exactly in IEEE-754 doubles.
+Some languages (e.g. JavaScript) use doubles as their sole number type.
+Most languages do have signed and unsigned 64-bit integer types which both can hold any value from the specified range.
+>

 ## Messages